 During the lease term in Falls Church

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Falls Church, the tenant must allow us to enter the rental home.
-Some justifiable reasons to come into rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Falls Church, the renter must allow us to come into the rental property.
+Some solid reasons to go into rental are to:

 - Inspect the rental home,